 A few words on the layout of this site.
-At the top of the left-hand side is a box called "Where Should I Eat Now?"
+On the side is a box called "Where Should I Eat Now?"
 This isn't a listing of the "best" restaurants in South Florida, or the "hottest," or anything like that.
 Instead, it's more of a personal diary of where I've eaten lately that's been good, or what I'm currently craving.
-For the places that come up most often when I'm asked the question, "What are the best places to eat in Miami?" check "The List - Where to Eat in Miami" at the top of the page.
+For the places that come up most often when I'm asked the question, "What are the best places to eat in Miami?" check "The List – Where to Eat in Miami" at the top of the page.

 A few things about me.
 I'm not a professional food writer, nor do I aspire to be (though I've been published here and there).
 Nor am I otherwise in the restaurant business.
 I do help organize the Cobaya "underground" dinners, but that is a hobby, not a business (you can read more about past Cobaya dinners here).
 So is this blog; you'll see that there's no advertising.
 I do this for fun.